tdely/umriss/README.md

 ## Usage

-The default action is to aggregate per thread, ignore number of arguments to the syscall, and list call count.
+The default is to aggregate per thread, ignore number of arguments to the syscall, and list call count.

 ```
 $ umriss example1.log example2.log